All Souls Procession All Souls Procession

 How can I get involved?

-Everyone who is at the Procession can get involved by lending a hand the night-of: pick up trash as you leave the Finale site, help other people who need a hand, be kind to each other.
-We will all mourn or be mourned by everyone we love.
-Remember the deep human connection that is at the heart of the Procession and act from that place.
+Everyone who attends the Procession can get involved by lending a hand the night-of: pick up trash as you leave the Finale site, help other people who need a hand, be kind to each other.

 And, if you have a bit of time before the Procession, we are volunteer-run, volunteer-staffed.
-A bunch of unpaid people who believe deeply in what the Procession is about.
+A bunch of people who believe deeply in what the Procession is about.
 So we definitely need you!
 Please fill out our volunteer application to be added to our volunteer mailing list and kept up-to-date on opportunities to join our crews.

 You can also get involved in one of the many events and projects that lead up to and support the All Souls Procession.
 It’s not just one night!